michaelsyao/Multi-Asset-Systematic-Strategy/SectionE.RegimeDetection/README.md

 # Regime Detection and HMM
 ```
-This section cover research related to Microstructure
+This section cover Regime Detection and Hidden Markov Modeling
 ```
 ## A. HMM_Viterbi
 >  The algorithm will determine the most likely sequence of hidden states, i.e. whether the coin that generated the data was likely fair or loaded.